-- The user can cancel the installation of Ubuntu and continue using Windows only.
+- Cancel the installation of Ubuntu and continue using Windows only.

-- The user may decide that the data stored in Windows is not important, and they are willing to overwrite the data contents.
+- Decide that the data stored in Windows is not important, and that you are willing to overwrite the data contents.
 The Ubuntu installer can then erase the entire contents of the hard drive and create its own structure (partitions and data).
 This is a destructive operation, with no option to recover any Windows data.

-- The user may decide to turn BitLocker off.
+- Decide to turn BitLocker off.
 This will turn the encryption feature, and the hard drive and its data will be visible and accessible from the Ubuntu installer, allowing it to correctly and safely set up a side-by-side configuration.

 Turn BitLocker off

 If you decide to proceed with the third option, you will need to do the following:

 - Back your data up - any encryption procedure, hard drive structure change or installation of new operating systems on a hard drive that already contains data can potentially lead to a data loss.
 You need to make sure your personal data is safe.
 Even simply copying the important files to an external drive can minimize the risk of data loss.

 - Quit the Ubuntu installer and reboot the computer into Windows.

 - In Windows, open Settings > type Manage BitLocker in the search box.
 Alternatively, open Control Panel > System and Security > BitLocker Drive Encryption.

 Windows will now inform you that it is going to decrypt the data.